 Then give basic facts.
 For example:

 "A police officer was arresting a man named George.
-He pressed his knee onto George's neck for a long time and it hurt George very badly.
-That's horrible, right?
+He pressed his knee onto George's neck for a long time and it killed George.
 The officer was very wrong to do this.

-The police officer was white, and George was Black.
-It is much more common for police officers to hurt people of color.
-Some people think that the officer would not have hurt George if he had been white.
+The police officer was White, and George was Black.
+It is much more common for police officers to hurt and kill people of color.
+Some people think that the officer would not have killed George if he had been White.
 That would be terrible, right?
-That maybe if he had not been African American, the officer might not have hurt him?
-Naturally, that makes people very angry, and they are marching to say this needs to change."
+That maybe if he had not been African American, the officer might not have killed him?
+Naturally, that makes people very angry, and they are marching to say this needs to change.

 I would close with something that preschoolers grapple with every day: Violence is not the way to solve problems between people.
 "This is a terrible tragedy.
 That's why it's so important that we use our words instead of hitting or hurting when we're mad."

 Children age six to nine are old enough to hear about what's happening from friends or online, so you'll want to ask what they've heard and open a discussion about it.
 They're also old enough to talk about all the issues here: race, guns, protests.